Beliavsky/Fortran-Tools/README.md

 [fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0

+[Guide_VSCode-fortran](https://github.com/JHenneberg/Guide_VSCode-fortran): comprehensive guide on how to set up a complete development environment for Fortran in Visual Studio Code, by Julian Henneberg

 [Modern-Fortran](https://github.com/eirik-kjonstad/modern-fortran-syntax): language syntax for highlighting of Fortran code in [Sublime Text](https://www.sublimetext.com/), by eirik-kjonstad.
 It highlights modern Fortran (Fortran 90 and newer) and incorporates features introduced in Fortran 2003, 2008, and 2018.

 [neovim](https://github.com/neovim/neovim): Vim-fork focused on extensibility and usability